jasonjas/aws-cloudformation-k8s/README.md

 # Requirements
 * aws cli
 * aws secret access keys
-* ec2 keypair named ec2-1 (can be changed in kubernetes-nodes.yaml)
+* ec2 keypair

+# Setup
+You can set the 3 main variables at the top of manage-kubernetes.sh
+	output_dir = the location where files will be stored locally ssh_key = location of the ssh key used to log in to the servers keypair = the key pair used for the EC2 servers

 # usage
 ## Create Servers